Design the right experiment to move your culture forward

 Compare qualitative and quantitative results against pre-defined metrics.

 Based on the learnings, the team must define a course of action.
 If the experiment failed to solve the tension, discard it.
-If there’s potential but still not there, focus on tweaking the experiment based on the findings.
+If there’s potential but it’s still not there, focus on tweaking the experiment based on the findings.

 If the experiment was successful, the team can choose to scale it and implement it at a larger scale.